allegory-software/many-machines/README.md

 * Sweet, sweet developer experience
-  * sub-second, no extra-steps dev-run cycle: all code is uploaded on each invocation, there's no extra "syncing" or "cache clearing" step, and you can't run stale code.
+  * sub-second, no extra-steps dev-run cycle: all code is uploaded on each invocation, there's no extra "syncing" or "cache clearing" step, and you can't run stale code on remote machines.
   * command tracing, error handling and arg checking vocabulary (see die.sh).

 # Functionality